 I have toured the camps in the Ring of Fire on four occasions.
-While I was excited in 2011, it's almost depressing to visit there now.
-On my 2014 trip there were fewer than a dozen people working; down from over 200 at its peak.
+While I was excited in 2011, it's depressing to visit there now.
+On my recent trip there were fewer than a dozen people working; down from over 250 at its peak.
 The problem?
 This government has dithered on participating with the infrastructure development.
-One company had spent over \$200 million drilling and delineating their ore body.
+One company had invested over \$700 million on the project.
+They have since left - not just the Ring of Fire, but have closed all their offices in Ontario.
+Another company has spent over \$200 million drilling and delineating their ore body.
 They are ready to go into production.
 Sadly, on my last trip, they were down to a skeleton staff.
-When I asked why they were no longer drilling, they replied "why should we continue to spend our shareholder's dollars when there's no way to get the ore out to the market."
+When I asked why they were no longer drilling, they replied, "Why should we continue to spend our shareholder's dollars when there's no way to get the ore out to the market?"